miker704/Strife/patches2.md

     - Switch title tool tip to react tool tip for nitro icon on the user banner in user settings modal.
     - Removed all raw svg embedded code in server settings modal and replaced them with svg components.
     - Removed all raw svg embedded code in create DM modal and replaced them with svg components.
+    - Removed all raw svg embedded code in create DM modal home bar version and replaced them with svg components.

 ## Backend Changes